 The Bankers Association of the Philippines (BAP) has been granted a license by the Securities and Exchange Commission (SEC) to be the Benchmark Administrator of the Philippine Government Securities (GS) Benchmarks, represented by the PHP BVAL Reference Rates.
 The SEC’s approval was granted under SEC Memorandum Circular No. 11 Series of 2018, which prescribes the adoption of the International Organization of Securities Commissions (IOSCO) Principles for Interest Rate benchmark design.

-The license was initially granted on October 26, 2018, and the SEC approved an extension of the BAP’s provisional license to be the GS Benchmark Administrator until December 31, 2021.
+The license was initially granted on October 26, 2018, and the SEC approved an extension of the BAP’s provisional license until the SEC granted permanent license to the BAP as PH GS Benchmark Administrator on December 21, 2021.

 As Benchmark Administrator, the BAP has appointed Bloomberg Finance Singapore L.P (Bloomberg) as its calculation agent for the PHP BVAL Reference Rates, based on the BVAL Evaluated Pricing Service.
 The BAP also appointed the Philippine Dealing and Exchange Corp.
 (PDEx) as its designated publication agent responsible for the daily publication of the PHP BVAL Reference Rates for the benefit of the investing public.